Kay B is a college student and small business owner who doubles as a freelance writer.

 When most people think about building a house, they think of the usual materials and mediums: wood, paneling, stone, brick, stucco, etc. For most, building a house out of shipping containers is not the first thing that comes to mind.

 What Are Shipping Containers?

 There are hundreds of thousands of shipping containers in the world today, and a large number of them are unused and collecting dust (at a recent point, there was an over-abundance of containers).
-A lot of people may pass by them and not even notice them, paying absolutely no mind to the wonderful boxes of metal that can be used for so many purposes, including being used to create livable habitual housing for people.
+A lot of people may pass by them and not even notice them, paying absolutely no mind to the wonderful boxes of metal that can be used for so many purposes, including being used to create livable housing for people.

-While some might scoff at the idea of these things actually providing shelter, you may want to hold your sighs and laughs.
-When it comes to habitual buildings, shipping containers are most widely used for temporary housing, especially when an emergency arises.
+While some might scoff at the idea of these things actually providing shelter, you may want to hold your scorn.
+When it comes to habitable buildings, shipping containers are most widely used for temporary housing, especially when an emergency arises.
 Flood victims might find solace in the recently (and quickly) erected shipping container cabins provided for them, or you might even stumble across a medical station in nothing other than a shipping container.

 I honestly am amazed at the small amount of shipping container homes there currently are in existence.
 They're pretty fantastic for quite a few reasons, the most notable being;